SoulofSorrow/Ark-Engram-Editor/README.md

 ## Usage

 1. Ensure that Python is installed on your computer.
+The Tkinter module is included with standard Python distributions, so no additional packages are required.

 2. Open a command prompt or terminal window and navigate to the directory where the program is located.